 Shark Bay seagrass carbon storage hotspot suffers alarming losses after a devastating marine heat wave, according to a study led by ICTA-UAB researchers.
 The loss of seagrass would have released up to nine million metric tons of carbon dioxide (CO2) into the atmosphere.
 Read more

-“We want to inject nanorobots, guide them into the body and make them electrostimulate cell fibres or release drugs”
+“We want to inject nanorobots, guide them into the body and make them electrostimulate cell tissues or release drugs”

 What is the objective of the e-Minds Action?

-The action also covers a part of corrosion at micro and nanoscale.
-This is something that is often overlooked, nobody checks to see the corrosion cycle of these systems, nor are they excessively studied and no one yet has provided solutions to the durability of micro and nanosystems.
+The action also covers a part of corrosion at micro and nanoscales.
+This is an asoect that is often overlooked, nobody checks to see the corrosion cycle of these systems, nor are they excessively studied and no one yet has provided solutions to the durability of micro and nanosystems.
 For example, if you are looking to implant a micro or nanorobot into a body, it will move, but we must also monitor whether it deteriorates.

 What is the role of the COST Action with regard to the industrials partners?
 What kind of a relationship is there between researcher and industry?

 Sometimes the industry is not informed about our latest research results and vice versa.
 With this action, first we aim to make both parties aware of what is being done.
 Some cases are successful.
 For example, I myself have worked with a company through the COST Action in which we developed electrodeposition materials to be used to make devices.
 This basically is the role of the action: to make the industry aware of our endeavours and us learn about the needs of different firms.

 You spoke on the effect of corrosion on nano and microrobots.
 What other challenges have you found in the miniaturisation of devices?